Back To Top

-The 9 best hair dryers for curly hair, reviewed by our curly experts
+The 7 best hair dryers for curly hair, reviewed by our curly-haired beauty experts

-Define curls, coils and waves without frizz and tangles with one of the best hair dryers for curly hair, tested and reviewed by us
+Define curls, coils and waves without frizz with one of the best hair dryers for curly hair – tested and reviewed by us

-Collage of three vertical images showing hair dryers featured in this guide from (left to right) ghd, Bellissima and Revlon, set against a dark pink watercolour style background
+Collage of three of the best hair dryers for curly featured in this guide from (left to right) ghd, Curlsmith and BaByliss, set against a light pink painterly background with deeper pink painted circles

-With all this in mind, I asked two more hair experts some of the most common questions on blow drying curls and put several hair dryers and diffusers to the test on my type 3a curly hair.
-This guide includes my detailed reviews of the top-performing models, drawing on my years of beauty editor experience testing dozens of hair tools, including picks from ghd, Dyson and Revlon.
+So, with all this in mind, I asked two hair experts on some of the most common questions on blow drying curls and put several hair dryers and diffusers to the test on my type 3a curly hair.
+This guide includes my detailed reviews of the top-performing models, drawing on my years of beauty editor experience testing dozens of hair tools – and other testers' insights – including picks from ghd, Dyson and Revlon.

 Best hair dryers for curly hair deals